ikidenizz/ikidenizz.github.io/_posts/2025-01-18-direct-indirect-object.md

 **Örnekler**:

 I gave the book to my friend.
 (I gave the book.
 The book is the direct object.
-My friend is the indirect object, preceded by "**to**".)
+My friend is the indirect object, preceded by **to**.)

 I bought a gift for my sister.
 (I bought a gift.
 The gift is the direct object.
-My sister is the indirect object, preceded by "**for**".)
+My sister is the indirect object, preceded by **for**.)

 Bu kural, İngilizce dilinde nesnelerin sırasını ve dolaylı nesnenin belirtilmesini açıklamaktadır.